peterjalbert/chipotlefinder/README.md

 The menu bar at the top of the page allows you to switch between searching for Chipotle and searching for Starbucks.
 The application only searches for these two types of establishments in your nearby vicinity.

+NOTE: Now compatible with mobile devices.
+Your browsers location setting must be set to on.